arzatskis/dotfiles/README.md

 Please visit [original repo](https://github.com/holman/dotfiles/) if you want to learn and/or build your own.

-Here's just my fork with some parts personalizations :)
+Here's just my fork with some personalizations :)

 ## install